meilisearch/specifications/text/0033-logging.md

 - Store logs on filesystem (give us future possibilites of rolling strategy).
 We will keep an eye on https://roadmap.meilisearch.com/c/81-specify-log-path, Github issues and, Slack Community messages.
 Keep in mind that it is possible to send logs to files using `syslog` or `systemd` journalctl.
 - Develop API endpoint to search the logged events and configure logging policy within the system (SaaS feature in mind).

+## 4. Planned Changes

+### 0.21

+#### Core
+- Use a consistent method to log
+- Log output should start with the mandatory log format part.
+- If log level is set to DEBUG, /search endpoint should output parameters and response as a log output.

+#### Documentation
+- Add a dedicated logging section in the documentation.
+- Add a link to this dedicated section on the `environment` [section](https://docs.meilisearch.com/reference/features/configuration.html#environment).
+- We should add the default level for the production environment on the `environment` section, by default its `INFO`.